Chris Christie may not appear on Republican primary ballot in Maine

 The contests are set for March 5, 2024, also known as Super Tuesday, which sees the most state primaries or caucuses on a single day during the election season.

-This will be Maine's first presidential primary election conducted under the new semi-open primary law, according to the Maine Secretary of State.
+This will be Maine's first presidential primary election conducted under the new semi-open primary law, according to Maine's Secretary of State's office.
 The unique process allows voters who are registered as unenrolled, with no party affiliation, to vote in any party's primary.
 If a voter enrolled as a Democrat, Republican, Libertarian or Green Independent wants to vote in another party's primary, they have to leave their current party 15 days before joining a new party and casting a ballot.

 Those unenrolled voters make up a significant portion of Maine's total registered voters.
 In 2022, they accounted for 265,692 of 929,017 voters, or just over 28% of registered voters, according to available state data.